The Consequences of the Charge for the Mass of the Elementary Particles: The charge in the muons

-In the $\mu^\pm$\,mesons an electric charge e$^\pm$ is bound to the massive neutral body of the muons, which is about 205.768\,m(e$^\pm$).
-The body of the muons contains the remains of the body of the pions from which the $\mu^\pm$\,mesons emerge in the decay $\pi^\pm \rightarrow \mu^\pm + \nu_\mu(\bar{\nu}_\mu)$.
+In $\mu^\pm$ an electric charge e$^\pm$ is bound to the massive neutral body of the muons, which is about 205.768\,m(e$^\pm$).
+The body of the muons contains the remains of the body of the pions from which the muons emerge in the decay $\pi^\pm \rightarrow \mu^\pm + \nu_\mu(\bar{\nu}_\mu)$.
 In a good approximation the body of the muons is 3/4 of the body of the pions, m($\mu^\pm$) = 1.00937\,$\cdot$\,3/4\,$\cdot$\,m($\pi^\pm$).
-The neutral body of the muons consists of 3/4\,$\cdot$\,N neutrinos, where N = 2.854\,$\cdot$\,10$^9$ is the number of all neutrinos in the neutral lattice of the $\pi^\pm$\,mesons, Eq.(2).
-The composition of the $\mu^\pm$\,mesons is given by Eq.(66) in [1].
+Either all $\nu_\mu$ or all $\bar{\nu}_\mu$ neutrinos leave in the $\pi^\pm$ decay, the neutral body of the muons consists therefore of 3/4\,$\cdot$\,N neutrinos.
+The composition of $\mu^\pm$ is given by Eq.(66) in [1].
 This equation does not consider the consequences of the charge on the mass of $\mu^\pm$, it reads

-or correspondingly with the antiparticles. m($\mu^\pm_n$) is the mass of the muons without considering the charge. m($\nu_\mu$) = 49.91\,milli-eV/c$^2$ is the mass of the muon neutrino, and m($\nu_e$) = 0.365\,milli-eV/c$^2$ is the mass of the electron neutrino, Eqs.(67,70) in [1], both can be exchanged by their antiparticles.
-Actually, conservation of neutrino numbers requires that N/8 muon neutrinos and N/8 anti-muon neutrinos are in the $\mu^\pm_n$ lattice after the decay of $\pi^\pm$.
-But since m($\nu_\mu$) = m($\bar{\nu}_\mu$) we use, for the sake of simplicity, the term N/4$\cdot$m($\nu_\mu$) or N/4$\cdot$m($\bar{\nu}_\mu$) for the sum N/8$\cdot$[m($\nu_\mu$) + m($\bar{\nu}_\mu$)].
-Eq.(3) means that the rest mass of the muon m$(\mu^\pm_n$) = 105.658\,MeV/c$^2$ is equal to the oscillation energy E$_\nu(\mu^\pm_n)$/c$^2$ of the neutrinos in the lattice of the muons plus the sum of the rest masses of the neutrinos in this lattice.
+or correspondingly with the antiparticles. m($\nu_\mu$) = 49.91\,milli-eV/c$^2$ is the mass of the muon neutrino, and m($\nu_e$) = 0.365\,milli-eV/c$^2$ is the mass of the electron neutrino, Eqs.(67,70) in [1], both can be exchanged by their antiparticles.
+Actually, conservation of neutrino numbers requires that N/8 muon neutrinos and N/8 anti-muon neutrinos leave the $\pi^\pm$ lattice in the decay of $\pi^\pm$.
+Eq.(19) means that the rest mass of the muon m$(\mu^\pm$)\emph(exp) = 105.658\,MeV/c$^2$ is equal to the oscillation energy E$_\nu(\mu^\pm)$/c$^2$ of the neutrinos in the lattice of the muons, plus the sum of the masses of the neutrinos in this lattice.

 The oscillation energy in the neutral muon lattice is the same as the oscillation energy in the neutral pion lattice, as follows from the measured masses of the muons and pions.
 According to Eq.(63) in [1] we have